bryantto08/Productivity-App/README.md

 2. as a user, I can log in to the site
 3. as a user, I can create a new notes page
 4. as a user, I can write to and make edits to a note page
-5. as a user, I can add tasks to a weeklyList
+5. as a user, I can delete note pages
-6. as a user, I can access my tasks and checkoff completed tasks
+6. as a user, I can access a single note page by clicking on a tab.

 ## Research Topics

 * (6 points) Next.js
     * Next.js is a frontend framework.
 Want to use it to develop an interactive UI for the web app.
+* (6 points) AWS Deployment
+    * Deploying my application onto two AWS services.
+    * My frontend (Next.js) is deployed onto AWS Amplify, and my backend (Express.js) is deployed onto AWS EC2.
-* (2 points) Tailwind.css
+* (3 points) Docker, Containerization
-    * Tailwind.css is a css framework.
-Want to use it to develop a consistent css styling scheme throughout my web app.
-* (1-2 point) External API (OpenAI's API)
-    * Want to use OpenAI's AI Model to serve as a supplementary tool for note taking for my web app.
+    * Used Docker to containerize my application to deploy my frontend onto AWS Amplify.
+My Docker Container is registered onto AWS ECR (Elastic Container Registry).

 ## Milestone #2 Form Proof
 Before: